 I Saw Led Zeppelin Twice.
 They Sucked Once.
 (Songs 'n' The Hoods Part 4)

 When you're barely a teenager, few decisions are your own, money is scarce, and if you wanted something or yearned to go somewhere, it usually involved some planning and scheming, and occasionally some begging and whining.
-(Actually, with 50 not so far in my future, nothing much in my life has changed.)
+I guess things haven't changed much now that I am in my 50's.

 Led Zeppelin's New York visit in February of 1975 was the buzz of the block.
 No one my age gave a rat's ass about this band, so I shared the excitement with my uncle's friends, who were all ten years older.
 I remember this evening vividly.